laminas/laminas-validator/doc/book/messages.md

 # Validation Messages

-Each validator based on `Zend\Validator\ValidatorInterface` provides one or multiple messages in the case of a failed validation.
+Each validator based on `Laminas\Validator\ValidatorInterface` provides one or multiple messages in the case of a failed validation.
 You can use this information to set your own messages, or to translate existing messages which a validator could return to something different.

 Validation messages are defined as constant/template pairs, with the constant representing a translation key.
 Such constants are defined per-class.
-Let's look into `Zend\Validator\GreaterThan` for a descriptive example:
+Let's look into `Laminas\Validator\GreaterThan` for a descriptive example:

 ```php
 protected $messageTemplates = [